ocrosby/nvim/README.md

 My personal neovim settings.

 Neovim is a customizable text and code editor based on the Vim text editor.
-Neovim aims to provide Vim’s fast and versatile user experience, but with enhanced extensibility, usability and features.
+Neovim aims to provide Vim’s fast and versitile user experience, but with enhanced extensibility, usability and features.

 ## Getting Started

 Getting started with a custom neovim configuration is difficult.
 Looking through the various tutorials and articles out there I found that none did a good job of explaining what all this lua configuration junk was about, until I found [Neovim for Newbs](https://typecraft.dev/neovim-for-newbs).
 I would strongly recommend that anyone interested in customizing neovim read through that article and watch the videos that are linked in it.
 It is a great introduction to neovim configuration in lua.

 ## Directory Structure